DERMATOLOGY ASSOCIATES OF KENTUCKY, PSC

 National security: To authorized federal officials conducting lawful intelligence, counterintelligence, or other national security activities authorized under the National Security Act.

-Inmates: To correctional institution or law enforcement officials about lawfully detained individuals if necessary to provide care to the individual or to protect the health and safety of the individual, other inmates, officers, or employees, either at the institution or while transporting the individual.
+Inmates: To correctional institutions or law enforcement officials about lawfully detained individuals if necessary to provide care to the individual or to protect the health and safety of the individual, other inmates, officers, or employees, either at the institution or while transporting the individual.

 Disclosures for Workers’ Compensation: To comply with laws relating to Workers’ Compensation or programs that provide benefits for work-related injuries or illness without regard to fault.